 Teaching English to Speakers of Other Languages (TESOL) academic is uniquely placed at the interface of theory informed practice and practice informed theory.
 Our primary remit is to link academic research and scholarship to applied linguistics students, teachers, teacher educators, decision-makers, supporting organisations and other researchers through free at source YouTube talks.
 We also offer a range of services.

 We provide a global forum for people to talk about how their published peer reviewed research, or an aspect of it, impacts on language education.
-Our ever-growing social media outlets allow for discussion of our talks and other TESOL-based issues.
 Our featured publications section also provides a channel for authors of course books and other supplementary resources to talk about the content and rationale of their publication.

 Our talks are classified into three areas as follows:

-Research-papers: authors talk about an article which they have had published in a leading TESOL-based academic journal.
-Our 2008-2010 collection includes 13 talks on a wide range of topics and to date our 2011-2013 collection includes 17 talks.
+Research-papers: authors talk about an article which they have had published in a leading TESOL-based academic journal - over 40 talks to choose from!

 Featured publications: We provide a carefully selected range of talks from authors who have recently published a TESOL-based text book or an EFL\ESL course book.
 CLICK HERE to find out about promoting with us.

 Contact us: email@example.com